-The Fund has adopted the historical performance of the JPMorgan Insurance Trust Small Cap Core Portfolio, a former series of JPMorgan Insurance Trust, (the "Predecessor Fund") as the result of a reorganization in which the Fund acquired all of the assets, subject to the liabilities, of the Predecessor Fund on May 1, 2023.
+The Fund has adopted the historical performance of the JPMorgan Insurance Trust Mid Cap Value Portfolio, a former series of JPMorgan Insurance Trust, (the "Predecessor Fund") as the result of a reorganization in which the Fund acquired all of the assets, subject to the liabilities, of the Predecessor Fund on May 1, 2023.
 The Fund and the Predecessor Fund have substantially similar investment objectives and strategies.
 The Fund commenced offering Standard Class shares and Service Class shares on May 1, 2023.
-The returns presented for periods prior to May 1, 2023 reflect the performance of the Predecessor Fund, without adjustment to reflect the fees and expenses of the Fund.
+The pre-inception historical performance shown below for the Standard Class shares is based on the previous performance of the Predecessor Fund's Class 1 shares, without adjustment to reflect the fees and expenses of the Standard Class Shares of the Fund.
+No pre-inception historical performance is shown below for Service Class shares because the Predecessor Fund offered no equivalent class of shares.

 The following bar chart and table provide some indication of the risks of choosing to invest in the Fund.
 The information shows how the Fund's Standard Class investment results have varied from year to year for various periods compare with those of a broad measure of market performance.
-The bar chart shows historical performance of the Predecessor Fund's Standard Class shares, but does not reflect the impact of variable contract expenses.
+The Service Class of the Fund will commence operations on or about May 1, 2023.
+Once the Service Class of the Fund has had at least one full year of performance, average annual total returns will be included in this prospectus.
+The bar chart shows historical performance, but does not reflect the impact of variable contract expenses.
 If it did, returns would be lower than those shown.
 The Fund's past performance is not necessarily an indication of how the Fund will perform in the future.